muhamadafreen/my-python-mini-projects/README.md

 # my-python-mini-projects
-contains python mini projects that i have done
+contains python mini projects that i have done.